cakephp/docs/en/core-libraries/text.rst

 .. php:staticmethod:: wrapBlock($text, $options = [])

-if you need to ensure that the total width of the generated block won't exceed a certain length even with internal identation, you need to use ``wrapBlock()`` instead of ``wrap()``.
+If you need to ensure that the total width of the generated block won't exceed a certain length even with internal identation, you need to use ``wrapBlock()`` instead of ``wrap()``.
 This is particulary useful to generate text for the console for example.
 It accepts the same options than ``wrap()``::